Hi there! This is David, and these are the accounts of my wandering.

 Before all this started, I was studying for 4 years at the UAB; then I was told that having a master’s degree the best thing to do to really get a job, so I’ve got two, including a fancy ESADE LLM in International Business Law.
 Surprising both the admission board and myself, I made it through entrance tests and the academic year.
 We are all still wondering how that happened.

-My career brought me then to Mexico, where I nested in Culiacán, capital of Sinaloa; afterwards, I lived for a while in Ireland (Killarney), before getting a second chance in China (Suzhou), where I work for a German manufacturing company as Sales Manager, getting married there.
+My career brought me then to Mexico, where I nested in Culiacán, capital of Sinaloa; afterwards, I lived for a while in Ireland (Killarney), before getting a second chance in China (Suzhou), where I work for a German manufacturing company as a head of operations and sales, getting married there.

 Live, travel, adventure, bless, and don’t be sorry